 Saturn is well known for being a gas giant, and for its impressive ring system.
-But it would it surprise you to know that this planet also has the second-most moons in the Solar System, second only to Jupiter?
-Yes, Saturn has at least 150 moons and moonlets in total, though only 53 of these moons have been given official names.
+But would it surprise you to know that this planet also has the second-most moons in the Solar System, second only to Jupiter?
+Yes, Saturn has at least 150 moons and moonlets in total, though only 53 of them have been given official names.

 Inner Large Moons:

 Saturn’s moons are grouped based on their size, orbits, and proximity to Saturn.
 The innermost moons and regular moons all have small orbital inclinations and eccentricities and prograde orbits.
 Meanwhile, the irregular moons in the outermost regions have orbital radii of millions of kilometers, orbital periods lasting several years, and move in retrograde orbits.